0xhilSa/tinytensor/README.md

 ## Contributions
 Pull requests are welcome.
-If you find a bug or want to suggest an operation, feel free to open an issue.:with
+If you find a bug or want to suggest an operation, feel free to open an issue.

 ## LICENSE
 [MIT](./LICENSE)